Sexy. Steamy. Dirty. If you are curious about how to write erotica, or ever thought about writing it, this article is for you.

-Follow these guidelines for writing sex scenes your readers will be talking about for years:
+Follow these guidelines for how to write erotica sex scenes your readers will be talking about for years:

-- It’s not all about the sex (Include emotion, character, and story elements)
+- It’s not all about the sex (including emotion, character, and story elements)

 - Sex as story structure (Erotic moments, including sex scenes, should escalate in momentum and emotion as the story progresses)

 - Character and story-specific sex (Original sex scenes come from using character and story to build out the scenes.
 A fireman with one artificial leg will have sex differently than a millionaire businesswoman who practices kung-fu in her spare time)

 - Make it change the plot (Erotic moments are the set pieces.
 Your sex scenes should change the story or be replaced by sex scenes that do)

 - Spice it up with variety (Each sex scene should be unique and special.
 Characters having the same kind of sex in the same place, in the same way, gets boring fast.
 Change the setting, the positions, the details, etc)

 - The sex scene that everyone’s talking about (Your goal should be to create the most original and creative sex scene.
 Never phone in your sex scenes.
 Always ask yourself how you could present the information differently – what about sex in an echo chamber on a squeaky bed, but the characters MUST be quiet for some reason?
 Think outside the box).